unytics/bigfunctions/site/content/contribute.md

     You are <u>**more**</u> than welcome to contribute!

-    **We have a vision of a worldwide data-community sharing solutions in order that no one reinvent the wheel.**
+    **We have a vision of a worldwide data-community sharing solutions so that no one reinvent the wheel.**

     **<u>This is the exact reason why we created BigFunctions.</u>**